The most successful marketers have one thing in common.

 But now it’s time to put some more emphasis on younger generations as well.

-Generation Z, also known as the iGeneration, Post-Millenials, or the Homeland Generation are people who were born in the late 1990s to mid-2000s.
+Generation Z, also known as the iGeneration, Post-Millenials, or the Homeland Generation, were born in the late 1990s to mid-2000s.

 The oldest people in this generation are entering their early 20s.